alspur/kysrc/README.md

 - `race_...`: Racial demographic data.

 Each dataset includes a unique identifier for the school/district/state, `sch_id`.
 This variable is helpful for joining data from multiple tables, as is `year`, which indicates the school year during which the data was generated.

+There are currently 2,810,666 rows of data in this package and a total of 38,744,119 data points.